onshopfront/lumberjack/README.md

 - `expire`: (Optional) Null or Number - If null, logs will never expire, if a number, it is the number of seconds until a log expires and will be deleted.
 This defaults to 7 days.
 - `flushTimer`: (Optional) Number - The interval to flush items to IndexedDB.
 This defaults to 5 seconds.
+- `minimumRecordsToCompress`: (Optional) Number - Compress the logs when there are at least this many to flush if the *Compression Streams API* is supported in the current browser.
+This defaults to 10.

-The `IndexedDBBackend` also includes an export function which retrieves all of the stored logs.
+The `IndexedDBBackend` also includes an export function which retrieves all the stored logs.
 It has the following
 signature:

 ```javascript